Jan Busby-Whitehead, MD, AGSF

-University of Minnesota Family Medicine & Community Health
+Professor and Head, Department of Family Medicine and Community Health

 James Pacala, MD, MS, is professor and head of the University of Minnesota Department of Family Medicine and Community Health.Dr.
 Pacala has performed research and published extensively on models of care delivery to geriatric populations and innovative teaching methods.
 He is a past president of the American Geriatrics Society (AGS) and is co-author of the AGS practice handbook, Geriatrics At Your Fingertips.

 Lynn Hill Spragens, MBA

 Ms. Spragens is president of Spragens & Associates, LLC, a consulting firm with a national practice located in North Carolina.
 Areas of focus include Palliative Care and Geriatrics with significant expertise in strategic planning and business planning.
 Ms. Spragens’ work includes extensive work with the Center to Advance Palliative Care (www.capc.org) and to geriatric initiatives such as NICHE, HELP, GRACE, Hospital-at-Home, and the Medicare Innovations Collaborative (Med-IC), as well as current work with several initiatives through the American Geriatrics Society.

 Speaker and Consultant